torik42/YaLafi/README.md

   maths parts.
 - `--language lang`<br>
   Language code as expected by LT (default: 'en-GB').
-  The first two letters are passed to function 'tex2txt()' from module yalafi.tex2txt that uses 'en' in case of an unknown language.
 - `--encoding ienc`<br>
   Encoding for LaTeX input and files from options --define and --replace (default: UTF-8).